EdJoPaTo/mqttui/README.md

 #### Tarball for other Linuxes and MacOS

-The binaries are also shipped as plain tarballs, targetting each architecture.
+The binaries are also shipped as plain tarballs, targetting each architecture for any Generic Linux.
 There is also an Intel MacOS binary tarball.

 You need to extract the tarball and put the binary somewhere on your path.